tess1o/geopulse/docs-website/docs/user-guide/interacting-with-data/import-export.md

 1. **Large files** - Files up to 2GB are supported (200MB default, configurable).
 Large files may take 10-30 minutes to upload and process
 2. **Network speed** - Upload time depends on your internet connection
 3. **Timeline generation** - Can take several minutes for large datasets (years of data)
-4. **Replace vs. Merge:**
+4. **File size configuration** - If you regularly import files >200MB, increase the frontend limit (see [Frontend Configuration](/docs/system-administration/configuration/frontend))
-   - Replace mode: ~10x faster for large imports
+5. **Import mode selection:**
-   - Merge mode: Safer but slower, checks every point for duplicates
+   - Replace mode: Clean slate, no duplicates, recommended for first-time imports
-5. **File size configuration** - If you regularly import files >200MB, increase the frontend limit (see [Frontend Configuration](/docs/system-administration/configuration/frontend))
+   - Merge mode: Preserves existing data, checks for duplicates, use for incremental updates

 ## Troubleshooting